Early IVA exit loans from Perinta offered in 2016 to Creditfix customers

 Think about what can go wrong in your life – redundancy, health problems, separation, rent increases etc:

 - in the IVA, if a problem happens in the next 2 and a half years the IVA could be affected.
-But there are some ways for dealing with IVA problems (such as taking a payment break) and late in an IVA it may be possible to get the IVA completed on the basis of what you have paid in so far.
+But there are some ways for dealing with IVA problems and late in an IVA it may be possible to get the IVA completed on the basis of what you have paid in so far.

 So although the loan will help your credit score if it is repaid on time, it will also harm your credit record for another six years if there are any problems.
 And as the loan is 2 years longer than your IVA, you are exposed to these potential problems for longer.